 The additional route means 13x each-way direct crossings between Ireland and Europe during peak times.

-According to Ireland's Transport Minister Eamon Ryan, the service was a “welcome addition” of capacity as the Brexit transition phase came to an end.
+According to Ireland's Transport Minister Eamon Ryan, the service was a “welcome addition” of capacity as the Brexit transition phase ended.
 Ryan added he urged businesses to take advantage of the new routes "as a real alternative to avoid the inevitable delays that will be experienced on the UK Landbridge.”

-The route is expected to be attractive for inbound and outbound tourism when Coronavirus (COVID-19) travel restrictions are eased.
+The route is expected to be attractive for inbound and outbound tourism when COVID travel restrictions are eased.